Kenneth I. Trujillo L'86

 Adjunct Professor of Law

-Ken Trujillo is a partner in the Philadelphia office of Chamberlain Hrdlicka.
+Ken Trujillo is a shareholder in the Philadelphia office of Chamberlain Hrdlicka.
 He is an Adjunct Professor of Law at Penn Law, where he has taught since 2005.
 Throughout his career in private practice, Mr. Trujillo has been at the cutting edge of some the most important litigation in the region and in the country, most recently serving as lead counsel defending the City of Philadelphia's beverage tax.
 He has served as the City Solicitor of Philadelphia and as an Assistant U.S. Attorney.
 He served as a regulator as a Commissioner of the Pennsylvania Gaming Control Board.
 As a business leader, Mr. Trujillo plays a major role in public and private economic development.
 A company owned by Mr. Trujillo purchased WHAT 1340 AM radio station and relaunched it as El Zol Philly a Spanish language radio station now broadcasting on 97.1 FM.

 Mr. Trujillo began his career at Schnader and he went on to be a co-founder of Trujillo Rodriguez & Richards, LLC, a complex litigation boutique firm.
 Mr. Trujillo’s law practice is primarily in the areas of complex litigation in highly regulated industries with an emphasis on commercial, securities and antitrust litigation.
 Mr. Trujillo is frequently called on to counsel companies and nonprofits in governance issues.